-Approximate Probability Math Games
+Approximate Probability Math Games3 games

 In this series of games, your students will learn to approximate the probability of a chance event by collecting data on the chance process that produces it and observing its long-run relative frequency.
 The Approximate Probability learning objective — based on CCSS and state standards — delivers improved student engagement and academic performance in your classroom, as demonstrated by research.
 This learning objective directly references 7.SP.C.6 as written in the common core national math standards.